corupta/drag-drop-list-react/README.md

 Similar to most `className` props, this option is used to pass class name string to the items in the list.
 Optional.

+When, you are using this option, be careful that the items you passed via the children prop take className props.
+Meaning, either they are JSX objects that take a className prop, or HTML objects (which by default take a className prop)

+Failure to do so would result in such items not having the passed itemClass prop as the class property.
+(Other items can still be fine)

 ### `topElem` option: